neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Reflection.rst

 FLOW3 provides a powerful extension to PHP's own basic reflection functionality, not only adding more capabilities, but also speeding up reflection massively.
-It makes heavy use of the DocComment annotations, this is not least the reason why you should exercise care about a correct formatting and respecting some rules when applying these.
+It makes heavy use of the annotations (tags) found in the documentation blocks, which is another important reason why you should exercise care about a correct formatting and respecting some rules when applying these.

 .. note::